Frequently Asked Questions

 As all of your dental scraps are dissolved in some kinds of acids, such as Nitric acid for assaying by our ICP to conduct an in-depth analysis and evaluation, we cannot return the scraps we received to you.

-What is your advantages compared to other refineries?
+What is your advantages compared to other dental refineries?

 We use the latest assaying technology and our refining cost is less than others because our partner refinery produces the final products such as gold and silver ingots and bars.
-Some refineries incinerate metal scraps and just sell them to other refineries who produce the final products.
+Some dental refineries incinerate dental metal scraps and just sell them to other dental refineries who produce the final products.